juliehutchinson001/javascript_practice/notes/js_dom_notes.md

 ## Selecting Elements with the Same Class Name

-<p>When working with HTML, you'll use classes to give elements a particular style with CSS.
-Select elements with the same class, using `document.getElementsByClassName`.</p>
+>- When working with HTML, you'll use classes to give elements a particular style with CSS.
+Select elements with the same class, using `document.getElementsByClassName`.

 ## Using CSS Queries to Select Page Elements ##